 Design is not simply the appearance of a thing, it is also how the thing works.
 Therefore, mastering technology is a way to master and improve our designs.
 It appears students enrolled on a STEM subject are encouraged to not only respond to current relevant issues, but also attempt to predict and be a step ahead of current technological trends.

 On the one hand, our course is too long.
 On the other hand, despite it being so long, we are left with skills that quickly, almost instantly, become outdated.
 This is because we are not keeping up with technology, meaning the curriculum is not designed efficiently.
 On top of all that, the expensive and extensive architecture degree does not give you permission to call yourself a licensed Architect.
-It is even illegal to give yourself this title in the US, until you have passed the Architect Registration Exam.
+It is illegal to give yourself this title until you have passed the Architect Registration Exam.
 Maybe after that point you might engage with creative and innovative design experiments.
 That is if you are lucky enough to be working on the actual design, not simply carrying out executive tasks.

 A woman who we could all look up to, regardless of the course we are enrolled on, is Neri Oxman.
 She is an architect at MIT Media Lab, where she leads the Mediated Matter research group.
 She is experimenting with 3D printable materials, from concrete to silk.
 “Can you print DNA?
 Can you print with calcium?
 Can you make a building with calcium?
 How can we reinterpret 3D printing that generates or suggests a new design language that is informed by the environment?”
 Further, she points out something very important: “Nature does not divide between the engineer, the architect and the construction worker.”
 By experimenting and having fun with what she is passionate about, she is responding to many issues that architecture needs to be considering.
 The architect as a type of scientists should embrace approaching challenges with unconventional and experimental methods.